Never Say Never Again: Legal substitutions

 This 007 motif takes the place of Eon's gun barrel sequence.

 Many of the elements of the Eon-produced Bond films were not present in Never Say Never Again for legal reasons.
-These included the gun barrel sequence, where a screen full of 007 symbols appeared instead, and similarly there was no "James Bond Theme" to use, although no effort was made to supply another tune.
+These included the gun barrel sequence (although a similar graphic is used for the "shield" during the "video game" sequence).
+A screen full of 007 symbols appeared instead, and similarly there was no "James Bond Theme" to use, although no effort was made to supply another tune.
 A pre-credits sequence was filmed but not used; instead, the film opens with the credits running over the top of the sequence of Bond on a training mission.

 Release and reception

 Never Say Never Again opened on 7 October 1983 in 1,550 theatres, grossing an October record $10,958,157 over the four-day Columbus Day weekend, which was reported to be "the best opening record of any James Bond film" up to that point, surpassing Octopussys $8.9 million from June that year.
-The film had its UK premiere at the Warner West End cinema in London on 14 December 1983 with Andrew Mountbatten-Windsor in attendance before opening to the public in London the following day and across the UK on 16 December.
+The film had its UK premiere at the Warner West End cinema in London on 14 December 1983 with Prince Andrew in attendance before opening to the public in London the following day and across the UK on 16 December.
 It grossed $157,750 in its first 8 days in London from 8 screens in the West End, placing it at number one at the London box office.
 Worldwide, Never Say Never Again grossed $160 million, which was a solid return on the budget of $36 million.
 The film ultimately earned less than Octopussy, which grossed $187.5 million.
 It was the first James Bond film to be officially released in the Soviet Union, premiering in the summer of 1990 with a gala in Moscow.

 Warner Bros. released Never Say Never Again on VHS and Betamax in 1984, and on laserdisc in 1995.
 After Metro-Goldwyn-Mayer purchased the distribution rights in 1997 (see Legacy, below), the company has released the film on both VHS and DVD in 2001, and on Blu-ray in 2009.